mahmoodalisha/competi-app/README.md

 ⦁	Market ID in placeOrders: comes from the Discord bot’s context, not something the frontend or backend decides.
 ⦁	Handle the request with token + wallet + amount/price and send it to Polymarket/CLOB.

-1. Cashout is accurate → always sells at the highest bid price from CLOB.
-2. Bet pricing is accurate → always buys at the lowest ask price from CLOB.
-3. Frontend no longer sends price → avoids stale or outdated prices.